10ko/trainy-ai/README.md

-# Bounti Challenge Chat App
+# Bounti Challenge Course Generator

-A modern, mobile-responsive React chat application built with shadcn/ui components and powered by OpenRouter AI.
+A modern, mobile-responsive React course generation application built with shadcn/ui components and powered by OpenRouter AI.

 ## Features

 - 🎨 **Modern UI**: Built with shadcn/ui components for a clean, professional look
 - 📱 **Mobile-First**: Responsive design that works perfectly on all devices
-- 🤖 **AI Chat**: Powered by OpenRouter with access to multiple AI models
+- 🤖 **AI Course Generation**: Powered by OpenRouter with access to multiple AI models
 - ⚡ **Fast**: Built with Vite for lightning-fast development and builds
 - 🔒 **Secure**: Environment variable configuration for API keys
 - 🎯 **TypeScript**: Full type safety throughout the application